Q: On what does the program focus?

 Q: What is the duration of the program?

-The program lasts a total of four weeks from July 2 - July 28.
+The program lasts a total of four weeks.

 Q: How many credits will I receive from the Innovation & Entrepreneurship Summer Program?

 The program is a total of four credits.
 Three credits revolve around innovation management and entrepreneurship from an Asian perspective and one credit looks into how Taiwan’s musical culture has influenced and diffused in the today’s artists and works.